isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (3) Following this investigation, CPIB found that the rules were applied fairly for both rental transactions.&nbsp; It was established that:

-	a.
-There was no evidence of corruption or wrongdoing in the two rental transactions of the Ridout Road State properties.
+* There was no evidence of corruption or wrongdoing in the two rental transactions of the Ridout Road State properties.
-	b.
-The Direct Tenancy rules were applied fairly for both rental transactions.&nbsp; There was no corrupt intent on the part of any person, or any inducement given to any individual involved in the processing of rentals.
+* The Direct Tenancy rules were applied fairly for both rental transactions.&nbsp; There was no corrupt intent on the part of any person, or any inducement given to any individual involved in the processing of rentals.
-	c.
-No preferential treatment was given to the Ministers and their spouses.
+* No preferential treatment was given to the Ministers and their spouses.
-	d.
-There was no disclosure of privileged information in the process.
+* There was no disclosure of privileged information in the process.
-e.
-There was also no evidence to suggest any abuse of position by the Ministers for personal gain.
+* There was also no evidence to suggest any abuse of position by the Ministers for personal gain.

 {:start="6"}
 6. Sir, to address the remaining PQs, I will organise my speech as follows: